PerfectlySoft/PerfectDocs/guide/routing.md

 # Routing

-Routing, in Perfect, refers to the act of directing a request to its proper handler.
-Requests are routed based on two pieces of information: the HTTP request method and the request path.
-A route refers to a HTTP method, path and handler combination.
-Routes are created and added to the server before it starts listening for connections.
+Routing determines which handler receives a specific request.
+A handler is a routine, function, or method dedicated to receiving and acting on certain types of requests or signals.
+Requests are routed based on two pieces of information: the HTTP request method, and the request path.
+A route refers to an HTTP method, path, and handler combination.
+Routes are created and added to the server before it starts listening for requests or signals.
+For example:

 ```swift
 var routes = Routes()